 We however had not come here to see the village or the caves.
 No, the real reason we had stopped here was to see the spectacular Jelawang waterfall in the nearby Gunung Stong State Park (GSSP).

-The park terrain is rugged and heavily forested with tree cover extending into the higher elevations of the park, meaning that some of the peaks do not offer much of a view.
+The terrain of GSSP is rugged and heavily forested with tree cover extending into the higher elevations of the park, meaning that some of the peaks do not offer much of a view.

 The dominant rock type is migmatite, which consists of a mixture of metamorphic rock and igneous rock.
 It forms when a metamorphic rock partially melts and the melted portion then recrystallizes into igneous rock, creating a new hybrid rock with interesting textures and banded colours.

 The jungle here supports a rich diversity of flora and fauna, although animals are usually difficult to see.